kuiyonggen/kuiyonggen.github.io/_posts/2023-06-15-use-uml-in-jekyll.md

 It works!
 Thanks to [PlantUML Github action](https://github.com/marketplace/actions/plantuml-generator){:target="_blank"}.

+The only one problem encountered is no push permission.
+The solution is as follow.

+1. Navigate to "Settings" of the github repo.
+2. Click "Actions" on left side.
+3. Choose the "Read and write permissions" item in the "Workflow permissions" section.
+4. Click the "Save" button.
+5. Trigger the action to run again.
+6. Done.

 And mermaid may work at the same way.
 But I don't need it right now.
 Plantuml is enough for me.

 ***************************************